CraftAcademyLabs/ca_course/guides/coveralls-ci-cd/coveralls_ci_cd.md

 $ bundle exec rails ci:tests
 ```

-At ths point you have added the code neccessary to make coveralls work.
+At this point, you have added the code necessary to make coveralls work.

 Now you need to visit the [Coveralls website](https://coveralls.io/) and add your project to use their service.

-If you havent created an account already, please sign up using your Github account.
+If you haven't created an account already, please sign up using your Github account.
 ![](https://raw.githubusercontent.com/CraftAcademyLabs/ca_course/c9bc41ab6e545fa807f956880f63ddd9a300c336/guides/coveralls-ci-cd/14_coveralls-sign-up.png)

-Once you are logged in you need to get to the page where you can add new repos.
+Once you are logged in you need to get to the page where you can add new repositories.
 Go to the sidebar and click on "Add repos"

 ![](https://raw.githubusercontent.com/CraftAcademyLabs/ca_course/c9bc41ab6e545fa807f956880f63ddd9a300c336/guides/coveralls-ci-cd/15_coveralls-add%20repos.jpg)

-It is important that you are a part of the Craft Academy organization so you can see and add the repositories that is created on the "Craft Academy" account.
-You also need to check with the coaches that you are added as an admin on that specific repository that you want to add coveralls to, otherwise you will not be able to see it.
+You must be a part of the Craft Academy organization so you can see and add the repositories that are created on the "Craft Academy" account.
+You also need to check with the coaches that you are added as an admin on that specific repository that you want to add coveralls to, otherwise, you will not be able to see it.

 The first thing that you want to do is to click on the sync repos button in the top right corner.